-Whether you’re a complete novice or lawn care connoisseur, our informational yet easy-to-follow guides cover all aspects of grass sowing, growing and maintenance.
+Whether you’re a complete novice or lawn care connoisseur, our informational yet easy-to-follow guides cover all aspects of grass seed, grass sowing, lawn seed, growing and maintenance.

 Watering your lawn in summer

 In short the simple answer is try not to water your lawn and let nature take its course.
 We know it may be hot on these summer days in the U.K but don’t think you need to run out and grab the hose pipe.
 Grass has the magic power of going to sleep when it becomes very dry, unlike most other plants it will come alive when moisture levels increase.

 How to repair thinning grass, patches and holes in your lawn